-Collectively, senior members of the ASCRS have a vast wealth of knowledge regarding career development, research, leadership and practice building.
-But there lacks a formal program to transfer this wisdom to junior members of the ASCRS.
-The goal of the ASCRS Mentoring Program is to promote the personal and professional growth of the young colorectal surgeon by providing mentorship and networking over a one-year period with an emphasis on learning how to be meaningfully engaged in national colorectal surgery activities.
-Junior members will be paired one-to-one with senior members of the ASCRS and follow a planned pathway designed to facilitate a formal relationship that can be tailored to the mentees' needs and interests.
-It is anticipated that the relationship will develop through a series of meetings and milestones as well as engagement in a national colorectal surgery activity (selected based on mentee goals and preferences).
-If desired, there is the opportunity for the mentee to visit the mentor at their institution to facilitate mentee development.
+Members of ASCRS have a vast wealth of knowledge regarding career development, research, leadership and practice building.
+The goal of the ASCRS Mentoring Program is to promote the personal and professional growth of young colorectal surgeons by providing mentorship and networking over a one-year period with an emphasis on learning how to be meaningfully engaged in national colorectal surgery activities.
+Junior members will be paired one-to-one with more experienced members of ASCRS and follow a planned pathway designed to facilitate a formal relationship that can be tailored to the mentees' needs and interests.
+The relationship will develop through a series of meetings and milestones as well as engagement in a national colorectal surgery activity (selected based on mentee goals and preferences).

 - One-year program

-- Opportunity to get to know a senior colorectal surgeon and develop an ongoing relationship that can help with clinical practice, research, education, work-life balance and much more!
+- Opportunity to get to be mentored by an experienced colorectal surgeon and develop an ongoing relationship that can help with clinical practice, research, education, work-life balance and much more!

 - Get involved in ASCRS and other colorectal organizations (American Board of Colon and Rectal Surgeons question writing, Association of Program Directors for Colon and Rectal Surgeons, Research Foundation of the ASCRS and Diseases of the Colon & Rectum Journal) in a mentored approach that will result in meaningful engagement